 Sitting still during a long road trip or flight can leave any traveler achy, sore and fidgety.
 We hope these tips will help you stay comfortable on your next big trip.

-Other important things to remember while traveling include being sure you always have a first aid kit handy and check that your car is properly insured and maintained.
+Other important things to remember while traveling include keeping a first aid kit handy and checking that your car is properly insured and maintained.

 With these helpful tips in your back pocket, you’ll be a pro traveler on your next trip!